AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Experiment on Data Annotation

 \subsection{Ablation Study}

-In this section, we perform an ablation study to compare the effect of different methods used to generate explanations on AnnoLLM's performance.
+In this section, we conduct an experiment to compare the impact of various explanation generation methods on the performance of AnnoLLM.

-Firstly, we want to investigate whether the use of ground truth labels is beneficial for generating explanations for demonstrated examples.
-To answer this question, we induce LLM to generate explanations using prompts that contain ground truth labels, and prompts that do not contain labels (we only replace the last sentence of the original prompt ``\textit{Briefly explain why the relevance is "Bad", with a response length not exceeding 100 words.}'' with "\textit{Briefly explain the relevance between the keyword and query, with a response length not exceeding 100 words.}").
-From Table \ref{tab.ablation}, we found that not using true labels when generating explanations will impair the performance of AnnoLLM by about 3 points on the QK test set (row 4 vs. row 1).
-This is because the model may give explanations for an incorrect answer without the guidance of ground labels.
-Please refer to Table \ref{tab.qk.explanation} and Table \ref{tab.qk.explanation_wo_label} for the specific prompts and generated explanations.
+Firstly, we want to investigate whether using ground truth labels is helpful for generating explanations for demonstrated examples.
+To answer this, we induce LLMs to generate explanations using prompts with and without ground truth labels.
+Specifically, we replace the last sentence of the prompt in Table \ref{tab.qk.explanation} \textit{Briefly explain why the relevance is "Bad"} with \textit{Briefly explain the relevance between the keyword and query} in Table \ref{tab.qk.explanation_wo_label}.
+From Table \ref{tab.ablation}, we found that not using true labels when generating explanations leads to a decrease in AnnoLLM's performance by approximately 3 points on the QK test set (row 4 vs. row 1).
+This is because the model may generate explanations for incorrect answers without the guidance of ground truth labels.

-Based on the method in the fourth row, we filter out the incorrect explanations using true labels and retain three correct explanations for three out of four demonstrated samples.
-However, for the third sample, all five generated explanations are wrong, and we have to keep three incorrect explanations for this demonstrated example.
-That is why using the golden label to filter explanations does not bring significant improvement (row 5 vs. row 4).